tm-a-t/telegram-bot-handbook/en/interaction/links.md

 ::: info About tg:// links

 Links starting with tg:// may replace t.me links or do special actions.
-For example, the link [tg://settings](tg://settings) opens settings.
+For example, the link [tg://settings](tg://settings) opens settings in Telegram apps.

 Such links are listed [in API documentation](https://core.telegram.org/api/links) and in the unofficial [@DeepLink](https://t.me/deeplink) channel.